KorbenDallasx/the-monkee-website/README.md

 https://www.pinterest.ie/pin/492581277978104818/?lp=true
 https://unsplash.com/photos/NcdG9mK3PBY

+Bootstrap:

+navbar, carousel, media card and contact form code was all taken from the boostrap documentation

 Acknowledgements:
 My mentor Marantha was a massive help, really gave great direction, insight and feedback.
 The beach boys website was a big inspiration